ericgarciaresearch/noaa_sedna/README.md

 Different pipelines and programs will need diffferent dependencies.
 Some might be installed already, others you can install yourself, and others you will need to request intallation.

-Install requests and general help is available via the [SEDNA helpdesk google form](https://docs.google.com/forms/d/e/1FAIpQLSf2tDl9nJjihmHX9hM6ytMI3ToldqERVem1ge25-kp3JHw3tQ/viewform)
+Install requests and general SEDNA help is available via the [SEDNA helpdesk google form](https://docs.google.com/forms/d/e/1FAIpQLSf2tDl9nJjihmHX9hM6ytMI3ToldqERVem1ge25-kp3JHw3tQ/viewform)

 Start with activating 'mamba' with: